syncfusion-content/javascript-docs/js/Diagram/BPMN Shapes.md

 ![](/js/Diagram/Shapes_images/Shapes_img123.png)

-#### BPMN Flow Shapes
+#### BPMN Flows

-Connecting objects are lines that connect BPMN flow objects.
+BPMN Flows are lines that connect BPMN flow objects.

 ### Association

-An Association flow is used to link information and Artifacts with Flow Objects.The type of association are as follows.
+BPMN Association flow is used to link flow objects with its corresponding text or artifact.
+An association is represented as a dotted graphical line with opened arrow.
+The type of association are as follows.

 * Directional
 * BiDirectional
 * Default

-An association is represented as a dotted graphical line with opened arrow.The `association` property allows you to define the type of association.The following code example illustrates how to create an association.
+The `association` property allows you to define the type of association.The following code example illustrates how to create an association.

 {% highlight javascript %}